ashudeep/ashudeep.github.io/README.md

 How to compile?
 - If you are trying for the first time, start with: bundle install
 - If you are trying after a long time, start with: bundle update
+- If you see an error about conflicting dependencies, install rub 2.7.2 and use chruby 2.7.2 and run bundle install again.
 - Finally: bundle exec jekyll serve.
 This should open a local server where you can preview the website.

 How to publish?